pcwalton/gltf-ibl-sampler-egui/README.md

 ## Building

-This repository contains nested submodules, so make sure to either clone it with `git clone --recursive` or use
+This repository contains submodules, so make sure to either clone it with `git clone --recursive` or use
- `git submodule init && git submodule sync --recursive && git submodule update --recursive` after checking it out.
+`git submodule init && git submodule sync && git submodule update` after checking it out.

-As the glTF IBL Sampler is a C++ app instead of a pure Rust one, you'll need the [Vulkan SDK], [CMake], and a C compiler such as Xcode or Visual Studio to be installed in order to build this package.
-Cargo doesn't package those dependencies, unfortunately.
+As the glTF IBL Sampler is a C++ app instead of a pure Rust one, you'll need a C++ compiler such as Xcode or Visual Studio to be installed in order to build this package.
+Note that the Vulkan SDK and CMake are no longer required.

 Note that the skybox sampling process is itself hardware-accelerated using Vulkan.
 So you'll need a Vulkan-capable GPU to usefully run this application.